Smudgey/mobile-token-exchange/docs/registration.md

 registration
 ----
   Register an API Gateway refresh-token against a users unique DeviceId.
-The service will either create a new record and update an existing record based on the deviceId.
+The service will either create a new record or update an existing record based on the deviceId.

 * **URL**